grafana/scenes/docusaurus/docs/scene-app-drilldown.md

 The resulting panel will have links for all values of the `handler` field.
 Clicking a value will redirect to a particular endpoint drill-down URL that will show a "Not found page" error.
 You'll set up this page in the next step.

 :::note
-The `fieldConfig` options are the same options you would see in a typical dashboard panel when you view the **JSON** tab in the panel inspect drawer.
-To access the tab, click **Inspect > Panel JSON** in the panel edit menu.
+The `fieldConfig` options are the same options you would see in typical dashboard panels when you view **Panel JSON** from the Table panel inspect drawer.
+To access panel inspect drawer, click **Inspect** in the panel edit menu.
 :::

 :::info